US preps new effort to crack down on Russian sanctions evasion

 "Where our focus will be over the course of the coming days is on evasion," national security adviser Jake Sullivan said in an interview at the Economic Club of Washington.

-"I think we'll have some announcements in the next week or two that identify targets that are trying to facilitate that evasion both inside Russia and beyond," Sullivan said, without giving details.
+"I think we'll have some announcements in the next week or two that identify targets that are trying to facilitate that evasion both inside Russia and beyond," he said, without giving details on the coming plans.

+But Sullivan did say that Washington has no desire to give back yachts and other assets seized from people they see as oligarchs with ties to Putin.

+"The president is actively looking at how we can deal with the fact that as we seize these assets, our goal is not to give them back," he said.

 He also said that any efforts by Russia to disrupt weapons transfers benefiting Ukraine could escalate the standoff with the West.